*Waves, coughs, clears throat*

 I just clicked on that “Publish” button for the first time.
 Woohoo.

-Now it’s time to put my money where my mouth is, figuratively speaking.
+Now it’s time to put my money where my mouth is, figuratively speaking as my blog begins.

 Just in case someone other than my mum is reading, let me tell you a little about me.

 I’m Josie, just your everyday ordinary Aussie girl.
 I am married to Simon, and have two almost independent daughters, Bailey and MacKenzie.
 I live the usual suburban life, a 9-5 job, a mortgage, a dog, and even a SUV!

 But I have a secret – I am completely obsessed with travel!
 Okay, so maybe that is not such a secret to those around me.
 My favourite things to do are travel, talk about travel, read about travel, plan travel, help others plan travel – I think you get the idea.

 And as of a few minutes ago I am now the world’s newest travel blogger.